-The difficulty of extending existing results on U-statistics to allow for cross-sectional dependence lies in the need to handle both the dependence induced by the nonlinear structure of U-statistics and the cross-sectional dependence in the underlying sample, where the lack of an ordering makes the classical methods such as the martingale method unapplicable.
+The difficulty of extending existing results on U-statistics to allow for cross-sectional dependence lies in the need to handle both the dependence induced by the nonlinear structure of U-statistics and the cross-sectional dependence in the underlying sample, where the lack of an ordering prohibits the use of classical methods such as the martingale method.
 In the following, we discuss these challenges and how we approach them.